As the next-generation Logstash Forwarder, Filebeat tails logs and quickly

 Scale Out Usage

-To monitor additional hosts, simply relate the Filebeat subordinate
+To monitor additional applications, simply relate the filebeat subordinate:

 juju add-relation filebeat:beats-host my-charm